County 4-H’er honored by Kiwanis Sunrisers

-Kylie Verthein was recognized as the Winona County 4-H youth representative for the month of April.
-She is the daughter of Ben and Greta Verthein, a senior at Lewiston-Altura High School, and plans to attend the Minnesota State University, Mankato for business management.
-Kylie is a member of the Altura Sky Rockets 4-H Club and has previously held leadership roles including secretary, treasurer and historian.
+Halle McElmury was recognized as the Winona County 4-H Youth Representative for the month of May.
+She is the daughter of Keith McElmury and Heidi Lehnertz, a senior at Lewiston-Altura High School, and a member of the Altura Sky Rockets 4-H Club.
+Following graduation, Halle plans to attend RCTC to pursue a degree in surgical technology.

-Kylie has exhibited beef and dairy cattle for the past seven years.
-Her favorite area to exhibit is dairy because of the many friendships and life skills she has learned while doing something she enjoys.
+Halle has exhibited rabbits, sheep, and dairy and also showcased projects in home environment, video, photography, fashion revue, foods, and flower gardening.
+Her favorite projects have been showing sheep and rabbits.
+Halle loves showing them off after all the time she has spent training them.

-Kylie stated, “My favorite memory would be exhibiting at the Minnesota State Fair, gaining new knowledge and most importantly new friendships.
-I learned that hard work and determination will help you succeed in many aspects of your life.”
+Halle’s favorite 4-H memory was her first year of 4-H after she had been a Cloverbud.
+She recalls receiving a pink Reserve Champion ribbon for her rabbit Lulu.
+“She was the fluffiest animal at the fair, and everyone loved her,” Halle shared.
+Halle said 4-H has taught her to try new things that she hasn't participated in before and to step out of her comfort zone to become a leader.
+She has also participated in roadside cleanup with her 4-H Club, served food at the 4-H Fall Harvest, and attended the Minnesota State Fair.

 Commented